openid/ipsie/IL1-SCIM.md

 This endpoint ensures that any accounts which were made by a Just-in-Time (JIT) provisioning action can be managed by the Identity Service.

 To ensure that large amounts of data can be read from the Application, the application must support with index-based or cursor-based pagination for the GET /Users request.
-To ensure system stability and prevent abuse, the Relying Party shall enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.
+To ensure system stability and prevent abuse, the Application shall enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.

 #### 3.2.8 Get User By ID (GET /Users/{id})
 User searches by id are performed via the SCIM operation: GET /Users/{id}